Although it would be nice to wave a magic wand to wish all our clutter away, home organization is a step-by-step process.

 Up until recently, storage containers were pretty boring.
-Not any more!
-Storage containers have transformed into more attractive pieces of furniture, like storage ottomans.
-You can even purchase storage containers that no one would even notice it’s being used for storage, like
+Not anymore!
+Storage containers have transformed into more attractive pieces of furniture, like coffee tables with storage (like the one above) and storage ottomans.

 3. Divide and conquer your clutter

 Start by dividing items into categories.
 The categories for these piles are: KEEP, THROW AWAY, GIVE AWAY, and RELOCATE.
-Heavy duty trash bags can be used for this part.
+Heavy duty trash bags or storage bins can be used for this part.

 Items that will stay in that room are to keep.
 Clothes or furniture still in great condition can be donated and scheduled for pickup by a local charity.
 Anything that definitely belongs in another room can be labeled for relocation when you get to that room.

 It’s easier to start with an empty space and fill it instead of simply pushing things around.
 If you line things up on the counter, someone else can help by putting the items in some type of order.

 5. Make sure to use of all of your available space

 In the kitchen, for example, appliances or extra containers can be stored on top of the cabinets provided they don’t extend all the way to the ceiling.

 Is there extra space in the kitchen?
 How about using the top of the refrigerator for cereal boxes and breakfast food like boxes of instant oatmeal or grits?
 There are a number of kitchen organizers that can help expand storage space, like a stackable kitchen cabinet organizer and under-shelf basket organizers.